atsareg/DIRACDocs/source/DeveloperGuide/ReleaseProcedure/index.rst

 You can also pass the releases.cfg to use via command line using the *-C* switch. *dirac-distribution* will generate a set of tarballs, release and md5 files.
 Please copy those to your installation source so *dirac-install* can find them.

+When generating a distribution, if a file called ``releasenotes.rst`` is found, it will be "compiled" into html and pdf.
+The compiled files will be included in the tarball whereas the rst file will not.

 --------------------------------
 Installation
 --------------------------------